James Halliwell-Phillipps: Life

-In 1848 he published his Life of Shakespeare, illustrated by John Thomas Blight (1835–1911), which had several editions; in 1853–1865 a sumptuous edition, limited to 150 copies, of Shakespeare in folio, with full critical notes.
+In 1848, he published his Life of Shakespeare, illustrated by John Thomas Blight (1835–1911), which had several editions; in 1853–1865 a sumptuous edition, limited to 150 copies, of Shakespeare in folio, with full critical notes.
 After 1870 he entirely gave up textual criticism, and devoted his attention to elucidating the particulars of Shakespeare's life.
 He collated all the available facts and documents in relation to it, and exhausted the information to be found in local records in his Outlines of the Life of Shakespeare.
 He was instrumental in the purchase of New Place for the corporation of Stratford-on-Avon, and in the formation there of the Shakespeare museum.

-He assumed the name of Phillipps in 1872, under the will of the grandfather of his first wife, Henrietta Phillipps.
+He assumed the name of Phillipps in 1872, under the will of the grandfather of his wife, Henrietta Phillipps.
+She died on 25 March 1879 after many years of ill health following a riding accident in 1872.
+He remarried Mary Rice (1851/2–1927) in June 1879.

 He took an active interest in the Camden Society, the Percy Society and the Shakespeare Society, for which he edited many early English and Elizabethan works.
-He died on 3 January 1889, and was buried in Patcham churchyard, near Hollingbury in East Sussex.
+He died on 3 January 1889 at his home, and was buried in Patcham churchyard, near Hollingbury in East Sussex.

-His house, Hollingbury Copse, near Brighton, was full of rare and curious works, and he generously gave many of them to Chetham's Library, Manchester, to the Morrab Library of Penzance, to the Smithsonian Institution, and to the library of the University of Edinburgh.
+His house, Hollingbury Copse, near Brighton, was full of rare and curious works.
+During his lifetime he donated a number of collections to different institutions.
+There is a substantial collection of ballads and broadside at Chetham's Library, Manchester donated in 1852.
+There were also generous gifts to the Morrab Library of Penzance, to the Smithsonian Institution, and to the library of the University of Edinburgh.
+His principal remaining Shakespearian collections, once intended for Stratford, were sold to Marsden J. Perry of Providence, Rhode Island, and in 1908 passed largely to Henry Clay Folger and are now at Folger Shakespeare Library in Washington, DC.